December 21, 2021

 Need Support Now?

-We have developed our Discovery Workshop for Mental Health and Wellbeing Leads to discover ways they can support pupil, staff and whole school mental health and wellbeing.
+We have developed our DfE Assured Wellbeing Club to support Senior Mental Health Leads discover ways they can support pupil, staff and whole school mental health and wellbeing.

 It may feel like everyone around you is in panic mode because of the constant change.
 Maybe they are paralysed to make decisions or support you implement projects and decisions you have made due to this state of panic.
 This may make you feel like you are getting nowhere.